feldera/feldera/docs/docs/sql/integer.md

 ## Operations not supported

-Non-deterministic functions, such as `RAND` cannot be supported in DBSP.
+Non-deterministic functions, such as `RAND` are currently not supported in DBSP.